esenecal/startup/notes.md

 3. Commit with "git commit" and then "git push" (push "pushes" the code to Github)
 4. Repeat!!

+## README

+From the README on it's purpose:
+> [!NOTE]
+>  This is a template for your startup application.
+You must modify this `README.md` file for each phase of your development.
+You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
+Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
+Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

 ## AWS

 My IP address is: 54.81.96.130